vuejs/v2.vuejs.org/src/v2/guide/components.md

 In addition, `type` can also be a custom constructor function and the assertion will be made with an `instanceof` check.

+Since `props` are resolved first when creating a component, the `default` logic in properties cannot call the component's `methods` members or access its `computed` properties.

 When a prop validation fails, Vue will produce a console warning (if using the development build).

 ## Custom Events